 - If the problems still persist, try downloading the “standalone” version as it includes all of the required runtime libraries and will run independently of your locally installed Java Runtime Environment (JRE).

 - Finally, make sure you have all the software bits and bobs connected.
-RealTraffic is largely “add-on” agnostic – it doesn’t know whom it is talking to on the server port, whether that’s PSX, PSXSeeconTraffic, or another third party app.
+RealTraffic is completely “add-on” agnostic – it doesn’t know whom it is talking to on the server port, whether that’s PSX, PSXSeeconTraffic, X-Plane, or another third party app.
 Make sure they are indeed providing the data RealTraffic needs to function.

 - And then, as a last step, if you’re really convinced you’ve found a new bug, please contact us via email: support at inside.net

 This brief PDF document explains how to interface RealTraffic so you can make use of traffic whichever way you would like to.
 Click here to download the document v.1.2.

 In descent towards Paris, compare the RealTraffic screen on the right hand side with the TCAS display: at the 10’o’clock position, LDM25JV is visible, a 737-800 that’s approximately 300ft above us and in descent.
 EWG1182 at 1’o’clock is visible in the TCAS, as is HOP694X at about 3’o’clock.